 The accounts and notes with relation to the pension fund have been prepared in accordance with International Accounting Standard (IAS) 19.
-The Pension Fund liability shown in the Balance Sheet as at 31 March 2019 stands at £41,647k compared with £37,872k the previous year, this represents the liability to the Lincolnshire Pension Fund.
-This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2019.
-The IAS 19 Balance Sheet position for the Council shows an increased obligation in 2018/19 and the net liability to the Council under IAS 19 pension deficit is larger in monetary terms at 31 March 2019.
+The Pension Fund liability shown in the Balance Sheet as at 31 March 2020 stands at £34.733m compared with £41.647m the previous year, this represents the liability to the Lincolnshire Pension Fund.
+This amount is matched by a pension reserve also shown in the Balance Sheet and therefore has no impact on the Council's overall financial position at 31 March 2020.
+The IAS 19 Balance Sheet position for the Council shows a decreased obligation in 2019/20 and the net liability to the Council under IAS 19 pension deficit is lower in monetary terms than at 31 March 2019.
 The actuary uses a set of demographic assumptions that are consistent with those used for the Lincolnshire Pension Fund.
 These are highlighted in note 36.
-Following the results of the triennial review in 2016, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a 20-year term.
+Following the results of the triennial review in 2019, the Council's budget includes both a pension contribution percentage and also a lump sum payment each year which is forecast to bring the pension scheme into a fully funded position over a 20-year term.